Pool Tool Zinc Anode for a Skimmer Basket weight? Ok? Bad for pool?

 • Like

-Reactions: borjis
+Reactions: Averian and borjis

 PS.
 To answer your question, sacrificial anodes are designed to corrode faster than any other metal in your pool.
 They "dissolve" by their very nature and purpose.
 The material does not magically dissipate or evaporate.
 It ends up in your pool or the water or plumbing or filter.
 Since it serves no real purpose in a typical pool environment, and in your case isn't even being used for its intended purpose, then it's fair to conclude it's not the right tool for the job.